 Show All Answers

-If you are not sure if a building permit is needed, call our Building Inspections Department at 763-767-6476.
+Building permits are needed for most home improvement projects, including: • Windows • Siding • Roofing • Electrical work • Plumbing • Sheet rock • Demolition • Framing • Additions • Garages • Driveways • Steps • Decks If you are not sure if a building permit is needed, call our Building Inspections Department at 763-767-6476.
 In some cases you must have a licensed contractor for certain projects.

 It pays for a Coon Rapids police officer to provide security for the last four hours of your event.

-On Comcast, our community calendar can be seen on Channel 14, community programming is available on Channel 15 (859 HD), government programming can be viewed on Channel 16 (799 HD) and content from other local community stations runs on Channel 19.
+CTN programming is available on Comcast in Coon Rapids.
+Our community calendar can be seen on Channel 14, community programming is available on Channel 15 (859 HD), government programming can be viewed on Channel 16 (799 HD) and content from other local community stations runs on Channel 19.

-You can order online.
-Click Here
+You can order online here.

 The City of Coon Rapids offers financial assistance for development projects meeting certain city goals.
 Businesses can receive technical assistance through the Coon Rapids Open to Business program, which provides existing and prospective entrepreneurs with free one-on-one counseling with a business advisor.
 The program provides assistance in financial management, loan packaging, business planning, real estate analysis, marketing, navigating regulations, and professional referrals.
 The Minnesota Department of Employment and Economic Development’s Business Services Division can help companies expand, find and train employees, promote international trade, and finance business expansions.
 Check out our Financial Resources information for more details.

 Any Minnesota resident eligible to vote who can read, write and speak English can be an election judge.